borikanes/borikanes/README.md

 - DB: None yet

 ## CICD plan
-I completely switched to Travis for CI.
+I completely switched to Travis for CI. don't have plans for CD yet.